Some links in this post may be affiliate links

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth to avoid lop-sided growth.

-Water Queen Anthurium thoroughly during the growing season when the top 1-2 in. of soil feels dry to the touch and keep soil consistently moist.
+Water Queen Anthurium thoroughly during the growing season when the top 1-2 inches of soil feels dry to the touch and keep soil consistently moist.

 Reduce watering in the cold season as growth is minimal and maintain the soil slightly moist but do not let the soil dry out completely.